DPDK/dpdk/doc/guides/nics/mlx5.rst

 This capability allows the PMD to coexist with kernel network interfaces which remain functional, although they stop receiving unicast packets as long as they share the same MAC address.
+This means legacy linux control tools (for example: ethtool, ifconfig and more) can operate on the same network interfaces that owned by the DPDK application.

 Enabling librte_pmd_mlx5 causes DPDK applications to be linked against libibverbs.